EtherealCraft/DynamicDropRateCalculator/README.md

 This standalone software is used to automate drop rate statistical analysis.

 ## Goal:
-- Process and display statistical information about loot drops and with various modes.
+- Process and display statistical information about drop table and with various modes.
+- Allow changes and additions to drop tables

 ## Specifics: